Bare feet. Glowing coals. Strandzha Mountain’s star-filled sky in the northern border area of Bulgaria.

 Museum of nestinari

-In 2014, The Road of the Nestinari visitor centre was opened in Bulgari village.
+In 2014, The Road of the Nestinari visitor center was opened in Bulgari village.
 In it archival photos and objects tell about the past of the tradition.